Who received a Galleri® test

 Key points

-• People taking part in the NHS-Galleri trial give a blood sample.
+• At each appointment, participants in the NHS-Galleri trial gave a blood sample.

-• Half of the people in the trial get a Galleri® test.
+• Half of the people had their samples tested using the Galleri® test.

-• Half of the people do not get a test.
+• Half of the people did not have their samples tested.

-• Only people who get a Galleri test and have a cancer signal detected will get a test result
+• Only people who had a Galleri test and had a cancer signal detected were sent their test result.

-• This means that most people will not get a test result.
+• This meant that most people in the trial did not get a test result.

 Flow chart showing that people in the test group of the NHS-Galleri trial get a Galleri test and those in the control group do not get a test.
 Only people in the test group who have a cancer signal detected get a test result.
-Half of the people in the NHS-Galleri trial will get a Galleri test and half will not (50:50).
-Most people in the trial will not get a test result.
+Half of the people in the NHS-Galleri trial had their blood samples tested using the Galleri test and the other half did not (50:50).
+Results were only shared with people who had a cancer signal detected test result.

 Test and control groups